My Avocation and vocation

 By Marybeth DeMeo, M.A.T., Chair of English and Communications and associate professor of English

 A member of Alvernia’s faculty for more than 36 years, Marybeth DeMeo has volunteered to teach Alvernia Seniors College courses since the organization’s founding in 1998.
-This spring, she was presented with the Saint Bonaventure Award in Teaching for her long-standing Seniors College commitment.
+In Spring 2018, she was presented with the Saint Bonaventure Award in Teaching for her long-standing Seniors College commitment.
 The following is an excerpt of her acceptance remarks.

 At a time when the liberal arts are criticized by some as outdated and unproductive, I want to talk about their relevance.
 When a poem I am reading in class makes allusions to Selma and Saigon, then I’ll get blank looks.
 When a study published last week reports that more than one-fifth of millennials haven’t heard of, or aren’t sure if they’ve heard of, the Holocaust and 66 percent cannot say what Auschwitz was, then we as a democracy are in trouble.
 Such stories are too common.